 The Case for Keeping Santa Claus in Christmas

-Santa Claus brings hope.
+Santa Claus brings grace.

 Amy Bost Henegar